MonolithProjects/ansible-github_actions_runner/README.md

     - role: monolithprojects.github_actions_runner
 ```

-By using tag `uninstall`, GitHub Actions runner will be removed from the host and unregistered from the GitHub.
+By using tag `uninstall`, GitHub Actions runner will be removed from the host and unregistered from the GitHub repository.

 ```bash
 ansible-playbook playbook.yml --tags uninstall